Harshit26042004/GPA-Calculator/README.md

 # GPA-Calculator
-this is a gpa calculator ogf 3ed semester in BE Computer science using HTML,CSS,Javascript
+This is a gpa calculator ogf 3rd semester in BE Computer science using HTML,CSS,Javascript